Mark Docherty (footballer): Career

 After leaving Dumbarton, Docherty subsequently signed for Scottish League One club East Fife on 13 June 2017.
 After making over fifty appearances for East Fife, Docherty signed a two-year deal with Forfar Athletic in May 2019.
 Docherty was released by Forfar in January 2020 and moved to Annan Athletic.
 He joined Clyde in the summer of 2021, playing 33 times before leaving the club after one season.
+After spells with Edinburgh City and Forfar Athletic, Docherty joined West of Scotland Football League side Arthurlie in June 2023.
+He spent a season with the club, which included captaining the club in the 2023–24 Scottish Junior Cup final, before moving to Lowland Football League side East Stirlingshire.

+Coaching career

+Docherty returned to former club Dumbarton in December 2025 as assistant to Frank McKeown.